Thomas Erskine, 6th Earl of Kellie: Reception

-His reputation was well represented in his obituaries in Scots Magazine and Gentleman's Magazine, thought the two magazines cannot agree on the day on he died.
+His reputation was well represented in his obituaries in Scots Magazine and Gentleman's Magazine, though the two magazines cannot agree on the day on he died.
 Gentleman's magazine described him as follows: 'one of the finest musical composers of the age, and esteemed by the cognoscenti as the first man of taste in the musical line, of any British subject...
 He loved his bottle, but was a worthy social character.'